A humanitarian issue of critical concern

 Understanding violence against health care is crucial.
 It involves looking at the different forms that this can take, and who the targets and who the perpetrators are.
 Only then can effective measures be put in place to ensure that wounded and sick people have access to health care and that the facilities and personnel to treat them are available, adequately supplied with medicines and equipment and are safe.

-Violence includes bombing, shelling,looting, forced entry, shooting into, encircling or other forceful interference with the running of health-care facilities (such as depriving them of electricity and water).
+Violence against health-care facilities includes bombing, shelling, looting, encircling, forcibly entering and shooting at or into health-care facilities, and any other forcible interference with the running of such facilities (such as by depriving them of electricity and water).

-Health-care facilities include hospitals, laboratories, clinics, first-aid posts, blood transfusion centres, and the medical and pharmaceutical stores of these facilities.
+Health-care facilities include hospitals, laboratories, clinics, first-aid posts, blood transfusion centres, forensic medical facilities, and the medical and pharmaceutical stores of these facilities.